crazii/SBEMU/README.txt

     but it is no recommended for compatibility reason.
 And if H0 through H3 is set, then both the /H and /D parameter will be forced to be the same value.

+/T: Set sound blaster emulation type (1-6), type has the same meaning as in BLASTER env.
+    1: SB 1.0/1.5
+    2: SB Pro 1 (or old)
+    3: SB 2.0
+    4: SB Pro 2 (or Pro new, with OPL3)
+    5: SB Pro 2 (MCA - microchannel)
+    6: SB16
+    NOTE:   For compatibility reason, SBEMU won't set 'Tx' in BLASTER environment variable, except T6 for /T6.
+            Some games will ignore the 'T' settings in BLASTER, especially for auto-detection.
+SBEMU should work for such cases, because no matter what '/T' is set, the full emulation is not stripped.

 /OPL: Enable the OPL FM emulation, usually for music. default: 1.